 It sounds so innocent when you call it the "stomach flu," but a norovirus infection is anything but.

-The highly contagious virus spreads through schools, cruise ships, shopping malls and any other crowded space.
+The highly contagious virus spreads through schools, cruise ships, hospitals, shopping malls and any other crowded space.
 It's responsible for most stomach bugs in the U.S., resulting in diarrhea, vomiting and cramps.
 Not related to the real flu at all, noroviruses are actually a group of viruses that cause 19 to 21 million cases of acute gastroenteritis in the U.S. each year, according to the Centers for Disease Control and Prevention (CDC).

 Winter is prime season for the spread of noroviruses as we spend so much time indoors, passing germs back and forth.
 Here's what you need to know about the causes, symptoms, treatment and how to try to avoid it in the first place.